 Please carefully review this Privacy Statement and our Terms of Service.
 By using our Services, you acknowledge all of the policies and procedures described in the foregoing documents.
 If you do not agree with or you are not comfortable with any aspect of this Privacy Statement or our Terms of Service you should immediately discontinue use of our Services.Contents

 - Key Definitions

-- What information we collect
+- Information we collect

-How we use and share information
+How we use your information

 - Your choices